IN THIS ARTICLE:

 What is XLS/XLSX?

-An XLS/XLSX file is a spreadsheet file created for Microsoft Excel or for use with a compatible spreadsheet program, such as LibreOffice Calc or Apple Numbers.
-It usually consists of a workbook containing one or more worksheets which store and display data in a table format.
+An XLS/XLSX file is a spreadsheet file created for Microsoft Excel or for use with a compatible spreadsheet program, such as Google Sheets, LibreOffice Calc or Apple Numbers.
+It usually consists of a workbook containing one or more worksheets that store and display data in a table format.

 XLS files are compatible with versions of Excel through Excel 2003.
 Beginning with Excel 2007, Microsoft introduced the XLSX format and replaced XLS files with .XLSX files as the standard file for saving spreadsheets in Excel.
 Most modern spreadsheet programs will open either XLS or XLSX files.